bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

-# Installation of a Bonita BPM cluster
+# Install a Bonita BPM cluster

 ::: info
 **Note:** The cluster feature is a Subscription feature for **Performance** edition only.